iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

 .. figure:: ../_static/module_pictures/81xx/gen1/81xx_fully_connected.png
         :width: 500
-        :alt: Vertiq 81-XX Gen 1 Family
+        :alt: Vertiq 81-XX G1 Family

-        Final Vertiq 81-XX Gen 1 Family
+        Final Vertiq 81-XX G1 Family

 Power
 ================

 .. figure:: ../_static/module_pictures/81xx/gen1/81_power.png
         :width: 350
-        :alt: Vertiq 81-XX Gen 1 Family Power Connections
+        :alt: Vertiq 81-XX G1 Family Power Connections

-        Vertiq 81-XX Gen 1 Power Connections
+        Vertiq 81-XX G1 Power Connections

-All Vertiq 81-XX Gen 1 modules feature an embedded XT-60 male connector for power.
+All Vertiq 81-XX G1 modules feature an embedded XT-60 male connector for power.
 To power your module, simply fit your power supply with an XT-60 female connector ensuring that your power source's V+ goes to the module's V+ and V- to V-.

-All Vertiq 81-XX Gen 1 modules are rated for a maximum 12S (50.4V) across the power terminals V+ and V-.
+All Vertiq 81-XX G1 modules are rated for a maximum 12S (50.4V) across the power terminals V+ and V-.
 It is recommended that the supplied voltage remain between
 12 and 48V at all times.

 Please ensure that you select power wiring suitable for your application.
 Failure to do so can result in dangers like short circuits and fire.